 Email: karlapendleton@juno.com

-Workshops: include 2 - 5 days of large group instruction working toward the completion of 1 or more pieces.
-Limited individual attention.
+Workshops: include 2 - 5 days of group instruction working toward the completion of 1 or more pieces.
+Limited individual attention, Karla does NOT correct student work.
 Usual hours 9AM - 5PM with 45 min. for lunch.

 Paint-Alongs: include up to 6 hours of in-class demonstrations as students paint along.
 No individual attention, class instructions only.